Population properties and multimessenger prospects of neutron star-black hole mergers following GWTC-3: Discussion

 The differences between the mass and spin distributions of the black holes in NSBHs and BBHs may indicate that the two populations draw from different stellar progenitors and potentially form via different channels.
-While it is likely that some fraction of BBHs form dynamically~\citep[e.g.][]{ Romero-Shaw:2020owr, Zevin:2020gbd, Bouffanais:2021wcr}, potentially via hierarchical mergers~\citep{Kimball:2020qyd, Mould:2022ccw} in order to explain the support for masses in the ``upper mass gap'' predicted by isolated binary evolution models~\citep{Heger:2001cd, Belczynski:2016jno} along with population-level evidence for spin precession~\citep{LIGOScientific:2020kqk, LIGOScientific:2021psn}, the lower masses and smaller spin magnitudes observed in the NSBH population do not as strongly suggest a dynamical origin.
+While it is likely that some fraction of BBHs form dynamically~\citep[e.g.][]{ Romero-Shaw:2020owr, Zevin:2020gbd, Bouffanais:2021wcr}, potentially via hierarchical mergers~\citep{Kimball:2020qyd, Mould:2022ccw} in order to explain the support for masses in the ``upper mass gap'' predicted by isolated binary evolution models~\citep{Heger:2001cd, Belczynski:2016jno} along with population-level evidence for spin precession~\citep{LIGOScientific:2020kqk, LIGOScientific:2021psn}, the lower masses and smaller spin magnitudes observed in the NSBH population do not as strongly suggest a dynamical origin~\citep{Ye:2019xvf}.
 Concrete statements about the formation channels of NSBH systems are difficult to make with so few observations, however.
-A meaningful constraint on the distribution of black hole spin tilts would be particularly useful for this purpose; we leave this analysis to future work when more detections can be included in the inference.
+A meaningful constraint on the distribution of black hole spin tilts would be particularly useful for this purpose; the posteriors for several of the candidate events we consider individually support tilts anti-aligned to the orbital angular momentum~\citep{Gompertz:2021xub}, although \citet{Mandel:2021ewy} find that this is driven by the prior choice.
+They conclude that a more astrophysically-motivated prior~\citep{Broekgaarden:2021hlu,Chattopadhyay:2022cnp} yields posteriors consistent with small black hole spin, as we find in this work.
+We leave a full hierarchical analysis of the black hole tilt distribution for NSBHs to future work when more detections can be included in the inference.